nnellans/bicep-guide/README.md

 # Other

+## Bicep Files & File Names

+Bicep files use a `.bicep` file extension

+Terraform will combine every .tf file in the current directory and deploy all of them at the same time.
+Bicep works differently.
+You can only deploy one main Bicep file per deployment.
+It is suggested to name this file `main.bicep`

+If you are storing parameters values in a separate parameters JSON file, it is common practice to use the name of the Bicep file and just add the word "parameters" like so:
+`Bicep file:      exampleFile.bicep`
+`Parameter file:  exampleFile.parameters.json

 ## Functions

 Bicep has a large assortment of functions that can be used in your template.
 Check out the [officials docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions) for more information about all of the available Functions and their instructions.